-However, it is hard to balance the global and local efficiency of second-order optimization algorithms.
-For instance, the classical Newton's method possesses excellent local convergence but lacks global guarantees, often exhibiting divergence when the starting point is far from the optimal solution~\cite{more1982newton,dennis1996numerical}.
+However, it is challenging to balance the global and local efficiency of second-order optimization algorithms.
+While the classical Newton's method possesses quadratic local convergence, it lacks global guarantees and often diverges when the starting point is far from the optimal solution~\cite{more1982newton,dennisjr1996numerical}.
 In contrast, stronger worst-case complexity results of accelerated SOMs often come at the cost of local efficiency.
-Empirical evidence shows that in many tasks like logistic regression, accelerated SOMs are often outperformed by unaccelerated ones~\cite{jiang2020unified,huang2024inexact,chen2022accelerating,carmon2022optimal}, and manually switching to Newton’s method is often necessary to obtain highly accurate solutions~\cite{jiang2020unified,huang2024inexact,chen2022accelerating}.
+Empirical evidence shows that in tasks such as logistic regression, accelerated SOMs are often outperformed by unaccelerated ones~\cite{jiang2020unified,huang2024inexact,chen2022accelerating,carmon2022optimal}, and practical implementations often switch to Newton-type steps to obtain highly accurate solutions~\cite{jiang2020unified,huang2024inexact,chen2022accelerating}.
 The above phenomenon underscores a fundamental dilemma in accelerated SOMs, and raises the following question: